-Our annual review of our System of Governance was last undertaken during January 2022 by the Management Risk Committee, as supported by the Compliance, Risk, Finance, Internal Audit and Actuarial Functions, Operations Department and Products Department.
+Our annual review of our System of Governance was last undertaken during January 2023 by the Management Risk Committee, as supported by the Compliance, Risk, Finance, Internal Audit and

+Actuarial Functions, Operations Department and Products Department.
 This review covered both the design effectiveness and operating effectiveness of the Internal Control framework.

 Based on the outcome of our review, we have concluded that our System of Governance is appropriate to the nature, scale and complexity of the risks inherent in the business.
 In general, external events have no impact on our System of Governance.
-Despite the unusual global events arising due to COVID-19, our normal governance structure has remained operational and all personnel, including non-executive and independent non-executive directors have the ability to work remotely.